 1.4.1) Aspirate off the NBF from the sample.

-1.4.2) Remove the cell plug using a razor blade to cut the microcentrifuge tube, place the plug into a teabag and place the bag into a plastic tissue cassette.
+1.4.2) Remove the cell plug using a razor blade to cut the microcentrifuge tube, place the plug into a plastic tissue cassette.
 Store cassettes in 10% NBF at room temperature.

 1.5) Process the samples overnight either manually or using an automated tissue processor, and embed in paraffin wax using standard histology methods.